Butterscotch, toffee, chocolate, and a little sea salt for good measure.

 Always recommended for cookies.)
 Set aside.
 Scoop and roll balls of dough, about 1.5 Tablespoons of dough each, into balls.
 Place on the baking sheets.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 Baked cookies freeze well for up to 3 months.
 You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Allow to come to room temperature then continue with step 5.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.
+Be sure to check out my